 During a sabbatical and long service leave 2010-2011 I wrote an erotic romance under a pseudonym for fun – and it got accepted.
 I published two more full length novels with Siren Bookstrand and six novellas.
 This got me the 10,000 hours you need to get skilled in something, though I still have a lot to learn.
 I found the romance genre too restricting, but it gave me a wonderful opportunity to practice plot.
 I also had a number of short stories published and short listed for prizes.

 Psychological thrillers are what I read and where my heart is.
 It is also using what I know; personality and why people do what they do.
-But that said, I jave had a lot of fun co-authoring a romantic comedy with my husband (due out October 2017).
+But that said, I had a lot of fun co-authoring a midlife reinvention (subplot romantic comedy) with my husband (Two Steps Forward out October 2017 in Australia, overseas 2018/9).